LiuFake/Study-on-system-development/README.md

 ### (3) Implementation of the tasks I have done this week:

 About review : I went through the whole process from editing C language source files to running executable programs again on the Linux virtual machine .
+I reviewed the content of last week again, compiled and debugged the C language program using gdb in the Linux environment, and completed the single step debugging, monitoring variables and other operations .

 ### (4) Unsolved problems：